-Response: The only proposed exterior lighting is at the southern entrance to the Annex.
+Finding: Complies with Condition.
+The only proposed exterior lighting is at the southern entrance to the Annex.
 The lights are down lights with shielding to control the spread of light.
 The lights will meet the minimum requirement for building entrances and bicycle parking areas of 3 foot-candles.
 The proposed bicycle parking is located adjacent to the southern entrance.
 Prior to issuance of a permit associated with the proposed development, the applicant shall submit documentation from a lighting specialist demonstrating that the proposed pedestrian accessways, bicycle parking and entryway lighting comply with this standard.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.